-The Board shall establish or recognize an official parent committee.
+The Board can_establish or recognize an official parent committee.
 Members of that committee will be elected annually by parents or designated guardians of students enrolled in the school according to policy to be set by the Board.
-An elected parent representative will dually serve on the HCCS Board of Directors and Parent Association Boards.
-The parent representative c shall be authorized by the parent committee and the Board of Directors to make recommendations regarding any aspect of the school.
-The parent committee shall be a key element in the creation, implementation, and evaluation of school policy.

 Plan for Annual Financial & Programmatic Audits